 For Healthcare Professionals

 Coenzyme Q10 (CoQ10), also known as ubiquinone, is involved in cellular respiration and energy production.
-It is found in all human cells, at higher concentrations in the liver, kidney, heart, and pancreas.
-It is also consumed as a dietary supplement for its antioxidant effects and is often promoted as a preventive agent for cardiovascular diseases, Parkinson’s disease, infertility and cancer.
-Studies using murine models indicate antioxidant and neuroprotective effects (17) (18), and the ability to alleviate radiation-induced nephropathy (34).
+It is found in all human cells, with higher concentrations found in the liver, kidney, heart, and pancreas.
+It is also consumed as a dietary supplement for its antioxidant effects and is often promoted as a preventive agent for cardiovascular diseases, Parkinson’s disease, infertility, and cancer.
+Studies using murine models suggest antioxidant and neuroprotective effects (17) (18), and the potential to alleviate radiation-induced nephropathy (34).

 CoQ10 may interfere with the actions of warfarin (11) (12).
-Because of its antioxidant property, CoQ10 may also reduce effectiveness of chemotherapy and radiation therapy (13).
+Because of its antioxidant properties, it may also reduce effectiveness of chemotherapy and radiation therapy (13).

-In addition, CoQ10 was shown to prevent the reduction of glucose transporter-4 (GLUT4) protein levels in adipocytes caused by simvastatin, which is a likely mechanism against statin-induced diabetes (31).
-It also reduced high glucose-induced apoptosis and dysfunction of endothelial progenitor cells by up-regulating endothelial nitric oxide synthase (eNOS) and heme oxygenase (HO-1) through the AMP-activated protein kinase pathway (41).
-In a murine model, it was shown to afford protection against doxorubicin-induced testicular toxicity by ameliorating oxidative stress, reducing apoptosis and by up-regulating testicular P-glycoprotein (32).
+Other preclinical studies suggest CoQ10 can prevent reduced glucose transporter-4 protein levels in adipocytes caused by simvastatin, which may contribute to the risk of new-onset diabetes in statin patients (31).
+It also reduced high glucose-induced apoptosis and dysfunction of endothelial progenitor cells by upregulating endothelial nitric oxide synthase and heme oxygenase via the AMP-activated protein kinase pathway (41).
+In a murine model, it protected against doxorubicin-induced testicular toxicity by ameliorating oxidative stress, reducing apoptosis, and upregulating testicular P-glycoprotein (32).

 HMG-CoA reductase inhibitors: Endogenous levels of CoQ10 may be reduced by lovastatin, atorvastatin and simvastatin.
 The HMG-CoA reductase enzyme is responsible for catalyzing the conversion of acetyl CoA to cholesterol and synthesis of CoQ10 (14).